Plastics in food packaging

 Approving monomers and additives

 The European Commission approves monomers and plastics additives.
-Producers make applications to add monomers or additives to the approved lists to the European Food Safety Authority (EFSA).
+Producers make applications to add monomers or additives to the approved lists to the European Food Safety Authority (EFSA) which may be placed onto the market in the EU and Northern Ireland

 Food additives in food contact plastics